A Love Song for My Father

 When my mother had her first squalling infant, my paternal grandmother told her of the strength it took to sit on the floor on the other side of a bedroom door, in tears, listening to my father wail.
 But, Dr. Holt had said, ”Even if it takes 2 - 3 hours, or more.”
 Every cell in her body clamored for her to rush in there and scoop him up.
 Her mind overrode her heart.
 She toughed it out, refusing to do irreparable harm to her future man by showing weakness.
 This disdain for feminine weakness knows no gender.

 My dad’s mom married her second alpha male a few years later.
 Perceiving squishy weakness in my dad, he set about dominating him.
-At every turn, he confronted him with a test of manhood, and because he was a boy, his stepdad always won.
+At every turn, he confronted him with a test of manhood, and because he was a boy and his stepdad a man, he never won.
 Here’s the thing about the dominance game.
 The winner gets to be the Big Man because the loser becomes the shameful female.
-In New England’s form of this culture the loser might be called, “you little pussy,” or (forgive me), “you stupid cunt.”
+In New England’s form of this culture, the loser might be called, “you little pussy,” or (forgive me), “you stupid cunt.”
 His stepdad thought shame would make him run to the opposite end of the spectrum and want to be a Big Man more than anything.
 It did.

 The last thing you wanted to be was female.
 Most of us females didn’t even want to be female.
 I sure didn’t.
 And when my mother was fighting back, when she wanted to inflict the maximum retaliatory pain, she used shame, too.
 Why wouldn’t she?
 It’s the most potent weapon in the cultural arsenal - the nuclear option.

 When Dad was old enough, he enlisted in the army to fight in Korea to prove he was a Big Man.
-His stepdad clapped his back and told him it would make a man of him.
+His stepdad clapped him on the back and told him it would make a man of him.
 It did.
 He survived the ritualized hazing and shaming of boot camp and was deemed tough enough to enter a war zone.
-When he returned, he had a taste for scotch, too.
+When he returned, he had that taste for scotch, and my mother decided she’d teach herself to like it rather than be left behind.

 After this, she called him “the big war hero.”
 This knife always went smoothly in, all the way to the heart.
 So, he pulled out his ultimate weapon, violence.
 She’d laugh at him through bloody teeth and spit, “Big Man.”

 Did patriarchal shaming condition him at school, too?
 As a veteran high school teacher, I can tell you this is unavoidable.
-It’s in the blue water.
+It’s in the algae water of our collective fishtank.
 Why would school be a haven from patriarchal shaming?
 Nowhere else is.
 So, every breath he drew from infancy onward was shaped by our patriarchal mythology.
 This conditioning into the prevailing myth started when the doctor held him upside down by his ankles and slapped his ass when he was born.

 We all know, by now, that monotheistic patriarchal religion, specifically Christianity, is another myth, right?
-Christopher Dawkins and other atheists who claim to be “cultural Christians,” certainly know it.
+Christopher Dawkins and other atheists who claim to be “cultural Christians” certainly know it.
 They just want to keep the parts that serve them.
+Throw out God, but keep the patriarchy.
+Why wouldn’t they?
+Job done.

 Is it worse now that we have all these toxic forums pumping testosterone directly into the veins of the manosphere?
-Yesterday, I saw a clip of a popular influencer, all pumped up on false bravado claiming that no one can “fuck my wife like I can.”
+Yesterday, I saw a clip of a popular influencer, all pumped up on false bravado, claiming that no one can “fuck my wife like I can.”
 Seriously.
 If I were at the taping, I would have asked him to prove he has a wife.
 What woman would choose to be in a relationship with that?
-This is the root cause of the male loneliness epidemic, though women’s overachievement, since some constraints were removed fifty years ago, is often blamed.
-Looking at you, Scott Galloway, though you are right about almost everything else.
+This is the root cause of the male loneliness epidemic, though women’s overachievement, since some constraints were removed fifty years ago, is usually blamed.
+Looking at you, Scott Galloway.
+Though you are right about the effects, you’re wrong about the cause.
 Who wants these guys?
 They have work to do, which no one can do for them.

-But the line about testosterone implies that this is men’s natural state, that they can’t help it because nature made them this way.
-But that’s B.S..
-Patriarchy is a cultural state, not a natural one.
-It’s our mythology.
-These influencers are pumping undiluted shame and what they think is the antidote to shame, bravado, which unfortunately, is still shame.
+The arguments about testosterone being the cause, that this is men’s natural state, that they can’t help it because nature made them this way, are B.S.
+Men aren’t naturally bad, or cruel, or violent.
+They aren’t naturally seeking sex and nothing but sex with every waking minute, willing to take it by violence if necessary.
+That’s cultural, too.
+Patriarchy is not a natural state; it’s a perversion of nature so men can be in charge.
+It’s our mythology, and it is so unnatural, it has to be constantly reinforced.
+These influencers are pumping undiluted shame into young men, and what they think is the antidote to shame, bravado, which, unfortunately, is another flavor of shame.

-But there were no countervailing voices when my mom and dad needed them.
-There was none of this leavening in the prevailing myth.
-My mother couldn’t even get a damn credit card on her own.
 But the myth of male dominance was never true.
 Before this, all three Abrahamic cultures were matrilineal and matrilocal.
 They were womb-forward and child-rearing forward.
+Matri-focal.
 Women owned the land and had political power.
 Males displayed; females chose - like so many things, the opposite of how it is today.
-And unchosen males were cut loose unless they could find a female and live in her house.
-Incels became lone wolves because not every male has the right to mate.
+And unchosen males were cut loose unless they could find a female who’d accept them.
+Incels became lone wolves because, in nature, not every male has the right to mate.
+They just don’t.
+You can see how patriarchy is a reaction against what’s natural, and you can see, worldwide, where that’s gotten us.
+Myths, stories about reality are not reality.
+Myths merely propose a theory.
+Reality is not touched by them at all.

-I like to think my father knew this after he died, but I don’t want to sound like a woo-woo new age wingnut who sees ghosts everywhere.
-But the love that surrounded me that day in the car was like being inside a snow globe where the flakes were made of golden light.
+I like to think my father knew this when he visited me after he died.
+I don’t want to sound like a woo-woo new age wingnut who sees ghosts everywhere, but the love that surrounded me that day in the car was like being inside a snow globe where the flakes were made of golden light.
 He was love; I was love.
 We mingled in the air for two and a half minutes while Joe Cocker sang.
-It felt like eternity.
+It was eternity.
 Then, he withdrew.

 He was showing me that he understood, finally.
 Everything is love.
 His specific personality colored the love in the car golden.
-I knew it was him, though it was fifteen years after he died, and it was sort of an ambush.
+It was sort of an ambush.
+I knew it was him, though even fifteen years after he died.
 I didn’t doubt it; I still don’t.

 I whispered, “My dad is here.”

 I tear up every time I hear that song, but it’s not the same thing as a visitation.
 When he was there those two times, it was active.
 Love as a verb.
-When he isn’t, it’s sentimental.
+All other times, it’s sentimental.
 I don’t understand it.
 I don’t know how it’s even possible, but it happened.

 This: "Little boys are made of love."
 Absolutely true.
 And yes, the patriarchy ruins them, and adopts them as its own.
 This is a devastating, brilliant essay.